Waist-to-Height Ratio Calculator

 Why Waist Measurement Matters More Than Weight

 Not all fat is equal.
-Visceral fat — the deep abdominal fat that surrounds internal organs — is metabolically active and harmful.
+Visceral fat, the deep abdominal fat packed around your organs, is metabolically active and harmful.
 It releases inflammatory cytokines, contributes to insulin resistance, and is strongly linked to type 2 diabetes, cardiovascular disease, and metabolic syndrome.
 Subcutaneous fat (under the skin) is less dangerous.

 Body weight and BMI do not distinguish between these two types.
 A person with a healthy BMI can still carry dangerous levels of visceral fat (the “thin outside, fat inside” or TOFI pattern).
-WHtR directly captures central obesity.
+WHtR captures central obesity directly, which is the whole point of it.

 WHtR vs BMI

 Multiple large-scale studies, including a landmark 2012 analysis by Margaret Ashwell and colleagues reviewing data from 300,000 adults, found WHtR was a better predictor of cardiometabolic risk than BMI.
-WHtR also performs consistently across different ethnic groups — unlike BMI, which was developed from primarily European populations and may underestimate risk in Asian populations.
+WHtR also performs consistently across ethnic groups, unlike BMI, which was developed from primarily European populations and may underestimate risk in Asian populations.

 Risk Categories